DHS Warns Of 'Heightened Threat Environment' From Domestic Violent Extremists

 "The domestic terrorism attack on our Capitol earlier this month shined a light on a threat that has been right in front of our faces for years.
 I am glad to see that DHS fully recognizes the threat posed by violent, right-wing extremists, and is taking efforts to communicate that threat to the American people," he said in a statement posted on Twitter.

-Thompson also urged that the Senate move swiftly to confirm President Biden's nominee for DHS Secretary, Alejandro Mayorkas.
-The bulletin was issued by Acting DHS Secretary David Pekoske.
+Thompson also urged that the Senate move swiftly to confirm President Biden's nominee for DHS secretary, Alejandro Mayorkas.
+Acting DHS Secretary David Pekoske issued the bulletin.

-FBI Assistant Director in Charge Steven D'Antuono said Tuesday that the bureau has identified more than 400 suspects in the breach of the Capitol and assault on law enforcement officers.
+Steven D'Antuono, assistant director in charge of the FBI's Washington Field Office, said Tuesday that the bureau has identified more than 400 suspects in the breach of the Capitol and assault on law enforcement officers.
 Of those, the FBI said it had arrested approximately 135.